RaulBastian/Northwind.Core/README.md

 # Northwind.Core
-Northwind client API and ViewModels to quickly setup sample and prototype applications.
-With 1 to Many relations, 1 to Many to Many relations etc.

-There is a collection view model for each northwind entity.
+Each northwind entity has a collection view model.
- *At the moment CustomersViewModel, OrdersViewModel , ProductsViewModel
+ *So far: CustomersViewModel, OrdersViewModel , ProductsViewModel

 Collection view models have two properties:
 - RefreshCommand (Refreshes the collection)